 On top of this, make sure you’re not just using stock images.
 When people scroll through Facebook every day they only stop for eye-catching creative so make sure yours is loud and clear.
 Adding text is good too but be sure to keep it minimal (Facebook won’t let you advertise with an image that is over 20% text).

-If you take a look at any of our current clients’ analytics, you’ll see that a vast majority of their audiences access social media through their mobile devices.
+If you take a look at any of our current clients’ analytics, you’ll see that a vast majority of their audiences access social media through their mobile device.
 That means that most of our ads are being viewed on mobiles too.
-So, make sure your images are mobile-friendly and work on a small screen.
-Test them before you publish them to avoid embarrassments like half your text being cut off or your image having terrible resolution.
+So, make sure your images are mobile friendly and work on a small screen.
+Test them before you publish them to avoid embarrassment like half your text being cut off or your image having terrible resolution.